nealbarshes/nealbarshes.github.io/EverythingElse/index.md

 Key steps:
 1. Early exposure: stay on SCM. stick tie facial vein.
 2. Identify vagus, hypoglossal.
-3. Dissect lateral side of CCAICA, then medial side ICACCA.
+3. Dissect lateral side of CCA-->ICA, then medial side ICA-->CCA.
 4. Prepare to clamp and shunt (bulldog, large profunda, Rummel), then measure stump pressure (if asymptomatic patient)
 5. Clamp +/- shunt.
 6. Endarterectomy: like removing a perforated page from a book.